 While they can’t cause the type of damage termites can if left undisturbed Camponotus sp infestation can lead to pretty expensive damage repairs.

 For an in-depth guide on how to get rid of Carpenter ants read here.

 As you’ll come to be aware, size isn’t everything in the ant kingdom.
 Fire ants are small, exotic insects that can inflict a painful sting to humans.
 Exactly this is what makes them so dangerous to have them around your property.

 If you come to encounter fire ants on your property, it’s best to call professionals to handle them and to inform your local government, as they’re very dangerous.

-The green-headed ant (Rhytidoponera Metallica) is a species of ants that are native to Australia.
+The green-headed ant (Rhytidoponera Metallica) is a species of Australian ants.
 The metallic pony ant has a painful sting and is also known to sting people.
 Though potent, the sting is fairly short-lived, so they aren’t as dangerous as other ants.